HosseinEbrahimiK/CUDA-bites/0.preliminaries/README.md

 // Kernel launch
 myKernel<<<gridDim, blockDim>>>(args...);
 ```
-With gridDim and blockDim, we define the number of threads to be executed and how they are structured in the grid.
-This is the most intersting part about parallel programming, in my opinion!
+With gridDim and blockDim, we define the number of threads to be executed and how they are structured in the grid. **This is the most intersting part about parallel programming, in my opinion!** Think about your data, your calculation, and how you can adapt it to the GPU's architecture of threads and blocks.
+Beautiful!

 ![thread_hierarchy](https://docs.nvidia.com/cuda/cuda-programming-guide/_images/grid-of-thread-blocks.png)